 Can surface cleaning remove the varnish layer?

-Surface cleaning will only remove the dirt sitting on top of the varnish layer.
+Surface cleaning an oil painting will only remove the dirt sitting on top of the varnish layer.
 This is removed first and then the old varnish is removed subsequently.
 Different materials are used for cleaning and then for the varnish removal.

 What is varnish removal?